envoyproxy/envoy-filter-example/http-filter-example/README.md

 # Envoy filter example

-This project demonstrates the linking of additional http filters with the Envoy binary.
+This project demonstrates the linking of additional HTTP filters with the Envoy binary.
-A new filter `sample` which adds a http header is introduced.
+A new filter `sample` which adds a HTTP header is introduced.
 Integration tests demonstrating the filter's end-to-end behavior are also provided.